Low Testosterone Treatment FAQ's

 Who Should and Shouldn’t Get Testosterone Therapy?

-Other men who should avoid TRT are those with:
+Men who should generally avoid TRT include those with:

 What Are the Side Effects of TRT?

-TRT is usually safe, but it can have some side effects.
-These include:
+TRT is usually safe when monitored by a doctor, but it can still cause side effects in some men.
+These may include:

 • Oily skin and acne